Davis Willow

 Controlling agency: Santa Fe National Forest; Pecos/Las Vegas Ranger District

-Number of campsites: 19.
-Creative parking could provide many more.
+Campsite count: 15.
+Creative parking could provide more.

 Fee: $0.00.